bede/kindel/README.md

 - Consensus of aligned substititutions, small insertions and deletions

-- Optional consensus reassembly around large 'clip-dominant' alignment gaps (using `--realign`) using overlapping soft-clipped alignment context
+- Optional consensus reassembly around large unaligned 'clip-dominant'  gaps (using `--realign`)

-- Support for short, paired and long reads mapped with Minimap2, BWA-MEM, and Segemehl
+- Support for short, paired and long reads mapped with e.g. Minimap2, BWA-MEM, and Segemehl

 - Support for BAMs with multiple reference contigs, chromosomes